Mutation-based Evaluation of Cryptographic API Misuse Detectors: Taxonomy of Cryptographic Misuse

 \section{Taxonomy of Cryptographic Misuse}

 To ground \tool in real cases of crypto API misuses, we systematically developed a taxonomy that provides a unified perspective of previously-known crypto-API misuse.
-In particular, we focus on identifying instances of crypto-API misuses in the Java ecosystem, due to its popularity and ubiquity, and because most \detectors that we seek to evaluate were designed to analyze Java/Android apps.
+Particularly, we focus on identifying instances of crypto-API misuse in the popular and ubiquitous Java ecosystem, as most \detectors that we seek to evaluate were designed to analyze Java/Android apps.

 As crypto-API misuse has been widely studied, it is likely that a majority of the misuse cases that we are interested in codifying are already present in existing literature.
 Therefore, our methodology identifies crypto-API misuses in existing artifacts sourced from both industry and academia, following Kitchenham et al.'s~\cite{KBB+09} guidelines for identifying relevant artifacts, as well as Petersen et al.'s~\cite{PVK15} recommendations for constructing a systematic mapping, in three main steps: {\sf (1)} identifying information sources, {\sf (2)} defining the search, inclusion, and exclusion criteria for identifying artifacts, and {\sf (3)} extracting misuse cases from artifacts and clustering them for ease of representation and extensibility.
 Two authors executed this methodology and created the taxonomy illustrated in Fig.~\ref{fig:taxonomy}.
-Data from each step is provided in the online appendix~\cite{mascArtifact}.
+Data from each step is provided in the original artifact~\cite{mascArtifact}.